-Imitation wood frames are assembled with Plastibond wood glue.
-Its a fast acting glue that bonds strongly, much like Super Glue.
-They are not assembled with the slot and peg system used in wood frames.
+Imitation wood frames are assembled with Plastibond glue, a fast acting plastic glue that bonds strongly like Super Glue.
+They are not assembled using the slot and peg system as in wood frames.

 Apply the glue to one of the miter faces.
 Don’t overdo it.
 The bond is so strong that a little glue goes a long way.

 Press the two miters together to form a corner.
 Try to move quickly from corner to corner as the glue dries quickly.